-The financial technology sector is advancing in many ways, both locally and internationally, in areas like real estate, peer-to-peer lending, cross-border payments and general lending.
+The financial technology sector is advancing in many ways, both locally and internationally, in areas like real estate, peer-to-peer lending, auto financing and general lending.
 Both the wealth management sector and portfolio companies are recognizing the benefits of fintech.

 Investment in fintech: How to start